Imagination, in modern philosophy

 Version: v1, Published online: 2017

 Retrieved March 26, 2023, from https://www.rep.routledge.com/articles/thematic/imagination-in-modern-philosophy/v-1

 Cottrell, Jonathan.
-The standard view of imagination in the modern period.
 Imagination, in modern philosophy, 2017, doi:10.4324/9780415249126-DA083-1.
-Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/thematic/imagination-in-modern-philosophy/v-1/sections/the-standard-view-of-imagination-in-the-modern-period.
+Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/thematic/imagination-in-modern-philosophy/v-1.

-Copyright © 1998-2018 Routledge.
+Copyright © 1998-2023 Routledge.